QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 Should be a valid mod version.
 If omitted, then this defaults to the version of the providing mod.

 ## Version Specifier
-A version range specifier can make use of any of the following constraint patterns, separated by spaces:
+A version range specifier can make use of any of the following constraint patterns:
 * `*` — Matches any version.
 Will fetch the latest version available if needed
 * `1.0.0` — Matches the most recent version greater than or equal to version 1.0.0 and less than 2.0.0
 * `=1.0.0` — Matches exactly version 1.0.0 and no other versions